adonisjs/adonisjs.com/content/blog_posts/articles/hmr-in-adonisjs.md

 NestJS proposes Webpack as a solution: https://docs.nestjs.com/recipes/hot-reload#hot-module-replacement

 So, if you want HMR with NestJS, you will need to compile your application with Webpack.
-I think I don't need to expand much on this: I believe nobody wants to have to configure webpack for that and add so much layer of complexity for a backend framework.
+I think I don't need to expand much on this: I believe nobody wants to have to configure webpack for that and adding it to their backend application.

 As for Hono, they propose the same approach but instead suggest Vite: https://github.com/honojs/vite-plugins/tree/main/packages/dev-server